Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

 An input/output system has been implemented primarily for drivers performing movements, such as a rigid surface compressing a sample or a blade rotating around an axis.

 The drivers' output is automatically triggered when the user sets the global variable: ``simulation_dump_frequency``.
 This command also allows particles and interactions to be stored in a separate file.
 The drivers are then saved in a file located at ``ExaDEMOutputDir/CheckpointFiles/driver_%010d.msp``, containing the drivers' information.
-In the case of an ``STL mesh`` driver, a shp file is added to the ``ExaDEMOutputDir/CheckpointFiles/`` directory, which contains the geometry of the ``STL mesh``.To restart the driver along with your simulation, simply include the ``.msp`` file containing the ``setup_driver`` operator block at the beginning of your restart file.
+In the case of an ``RShape`` driver, a shp file is added to the ``ExaDEMOutputDir/CheckpointFiles/`` directory, which contains the geometry of the ``RShape``.To restart the driver along with your simulation, simply include the ``.msp`` file containing the ``setup_driver`` operator block at the beginning of your restart file.

 YAML example: